 - Draining the abscess is the initial treatment step.
 The dentist makes a small incision to release the accumulated pus, relieving pressure and discomfort.
 This is a critical part of acute periapical abscess treatment, providing immediate relief.

-- Root canal Treatment is often necessary for a tooth affected by an abscess.
+- Root canal treatment is often necessary for a tooth affected by an abscess.
 The infected pulp is removed, the canal is cleaned, and the tooth is sealed.
 This procedure helps preserve the tooth and prevent the spread of infection, a key step in tooth root abscess treatment.

 - Antibiotics may be prescribed to control the infection, especially if it has spread beyond the tooth.
 These medications are commonly used in conjunction with other treatments, particularly in cases of chronic periapical abscess treatment, to prevent reinfection.